Caroline Duby Glassman: Judicial career

 On July 7, 1983, Maine Governor Joseph E. Brennan nominated Glassman to replace Gene Carter on the Maine Supreme Judicial Court.
 She was confirmed by the Maine State Senate on August 4, in a unanimous vote.
 Glassman was sworn into office on August 30 as the 93rd justice in the court's history and became the first woman to ever serve on what is that state's highest court.

 While on the bench, she received several honorary degrees, including from the University of New England in 1985, Bowdoin College in 1986, Husson College in 1989, and finally in 1994 from her alma mater, Willamette University College of Law.
-In 1990, Gov. John McKernan nominated Glassman for a second seven-year term on the court, and she was once again confirmed by the state senate.
+In 1990, Maine Governor John McKernan Jr. nominated Glassman for a second seven-year term on the court, and she was once again confirmed by the state senate.
 In early 1997 she announced she would not seek a third term, but hoped her replacement would be another woman.
 Glassman sought retirement before she felt burnt out and in order to become more involved in community activities that the rules of judicial conduct would otherwise prohibit.
 She left the bench on September 1, 1997.